-The Good Life Experience Short Film Award in association with Aber Falls Distillery welcomes submissions for its second year.
+The Good Life Experience Short Film Award (SPONSOR NAME) welcomes submissions for its second year.

 The Good Life Experience is a Festival of Music, Culture, Food & The Great Outdoors.